 - clean the outside of the condenser;

-- check and, if necessary, replace the auxiliary fan.
+- check and, if necessary, replace the additional fan.

-Low inlet pressure (0.2–0.8 bar) and at the exit (5.0–10.0 bar) indicates evaporator icing or blockage on the high pressure side downstream of the condenser or on the low pressure side (pic.
-17.8).
+Low inlet (0.2–0.8 bar) and outlet (5.0–10.0 bar) pressure indicates evaporator icing or clogging on the high-pressure side behind the condenser or on the low-pressure side (Fig. 17.8).

 - check and, if necessary, replace the evaporator sensor;

-- check the patency of the dryer, safety valve and pipelines in these areas, clean or replace them if necessary.
+- check the patency of the dryer, safety valve and pipelines in these areas, clean them or replace them if necessary.

-Low inlet pressure (0.2–1.0 bar) and high outlet pressure (23.6–35.0 bar) indicates blockage in the condenser section (pic.
-17.9).
+Low inlet pressure (0.2–1.0 bar) and high outlet pressure (23.6–35.0 bar) indicate a blockage in the condenser section (Fig. 17.9).